Federal Tax ID Lookup – Tips & Methods

 - Sole Proprietorship

-Either you are an owner, grantor or trustee of an organization, you can also apply online or by using the paper form SS-4 for obtaining an EIN number for your business entity.
-But the third-parties applying for an EIN need to identify themselves as a third-party designee.
+As an owner, grantor or trustee of an organization, you can also apply online or by using the paper form SS-4 for obtaining an EIN number for your business entity.
+Third-parties applying for this tax ID number will however have to identify themselves as a third-party designee.

-The simple and straightforward answer for this question is that if you are running a business without any employees in the competitive business world, then you are not required to obtain an EIN.
-You can simply use your IRS filing for tax deductions or Social Security number on your tax returns in order to stay away from the legal system problems.
+The simple and straightforward answer to this question is that if you are running a business without any employees then you are not required to obtain an EIN.
+You can simply use your IRS filing for tax deductions or Social Security number on your tax returns in order to stay away from problems associated with the legal system.

 On the other hand, if you are a sole proprietorship but have a Keogh or Solo 401(k) retirement plan, or more than one employee, or you have chosen to change your business structure as either a partnership or a corporation, then you should apply for an Employee Identification Number.
-Below shared are the other things that might force you to obtain for an Employee Identification Number-
+Some of the other reasons for applying for an EIN are:

 - Filing a firearms tax return